isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     };

 The use of macros to declare groups of members often leads to violation of any ordering rules.
-However, macros obscures what is being expressed anyway.
+However, using macros obscures what is being expressed anyway.

 ##### Enforcement